akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-mastodon/README.md

-# Linode Joplin Deployment One-Click APP
+# Linode Mastodon Deployment One-Click APP

 [Mastodon](https://docs.joinmastodon.org/) is an open-source and decentralized micro-blogging platform.
 Like Twitter, it lets users follow other users and post text, photos, and video content.
 Mastodon also allows you to create a non-profit social network based on open web standards and principles.
 Unlike Twitter, Mastodon is decentralized, meaning that its content is not maintained by a central authority.